 The PGCert is a 60 UK credit degree programme.
 For the PGDip, you must complete one 15-credit core module and three 15-credit optional modules.

 Maximum and minimum periods of registration

-The maximum and minimum period of registration, from a student's effective date of registration, are:
+The minimum periods of registration, from a student's effective date of registration, are: